 Questions posed in the book ‘Dans met Mij’ (Dutch for ‘Dance with Me’) of Jean Kwok, which inspired artistic director Marloes van Houten to initiate Forge Collective.
-We work in Hong Kong and China using interdisciplinary art making and performance creation, to become aware of our personal history and the effect of the city space on our body, our mind set and the way we relate with our environment.
-Our artistic research in Hong Kong and China has been stimulated by the following sub-themes:
+In Hong Kong and China we engage interdisciplinary art making and performance creation.
+Our aim is to become aware of our personal history and the effect of the city space on our body, our mind set and the way we relate with our environment.
+We share of our artistic research by engaging the audience in exhibitions, site specific dance/theatre performances, and through other interdisciplinary art events.
+The artistic research in Hong Kong and China has been stimulated by the following sub-themes:

 - Post- colonialism, diversity & self-censorship (2017-2019)

 Colonialism might be over, in Hong Kong more recently than in The Netherlands, however what are the remnants of this period on our mindset when we think of our personal and our cities future?
 What about ‘self-censorship’ and the ‘internal colonalizer’ possibly limiting our ability to life full out.
 Do we see ethnic minorities as a threat or resource regarding our cities future?
 Catapult and Speak are two dance productions, a photo series, and a short dance film made under this theme.

 Since 2017 Forge Collective has been extending its work to China (Chengdu and Beijing) with teaching workshops/masterclasses and creating a first performance ‘Deep Fall Puppet‘.
 China is a place where old traditions and cultural practices meet and merge with a more recently developed high speed productive and demand focused economy.
 This meeting between ‘old and new’ leads to opportunities but also to clashes in families, businesses, politics and every day life.
 How does one to these protagonists?

 - Reinventing Home through the Eyes of Animals (2017/2018)